gridsome/gridsome.org/docs/guide-netlify-cms.md

 ## Netlify CMS authentication with GitHub

-Before we can start adding posts we'll have to give Netlify access to our Github, this part is **crucial**, please follow the steps closely.
+Before we can start adding posts we'll have to give Netlify access to our GitHub, this part is **crucial**, please follow the steps closely.
 More info can be read [here](https://www.netlify.com/docs/authentication-providers/);

 Part 1, GitHub: